lollobaldo/Inf2D-cw1--autotester/README.md

 **Note:** needs Git bash to run on Windows, VSCode terminal not supported.

 ## Bugs
+Pass it a `--no-meme` flag if you don't like to see LambdaMan :cry:

+## Bugs
 Shoot me a text on Facebook if there's anything wrong.